nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 .. rst-class:: v2-0-2 v2-0-1 v2-0-0 v1-9-2 v1-9-1 v1-9-0 v1-8-0

-KRKNWK-12017: Zigbee End Device does not recover from broken rejoin procedure If the Device Announcement packet is not acknowledged by the End Device's parent, joiner logic is stopped and device doesn't recover.
+KRKNWK-12017: Zigbee End Device does not recover from broken rejoin procedure If the Device Announcement packet is not acknowledged by the End Device's parent, joiner logic is stopped and the device does not recover.

   **Workaround:** Complete the following steps to detect when the rejoin procedure breaks and reset the device: